devops329/devops/instruction/deliverable5CdnDeploy/deliverable5CdnDeploy.md

 ## ☑ Assignment

-In order to demonstrate your mastery of the concepts for this deliverable, complete the following.following.
+In order to demonstrate your mastery of the concepts for this deliverable, complete the following.

 1. Create a secure S3 bucket to host the frontend static files.
 1. Create a CloudFront distribution.